Bikashnaik07/EV-Demand-Forecasting/README.md

 - Data loading, cleaning, and initial inspection.
 - Monthly registration trends of BEVs and PHEVs.
 - County-wise aggregation of vehicle counts
--EV penetration rate over time
+- EV penetration rate over time
--Time-series visualizations using Matplotlib and Seaborn
+- Time-series visualizations using Matplotlib and Seaborn

 ## Week 2: Forecasting Model Development
 Building on our Week 1 insights, we now transition from observation to prediction using machine learning.

 ### Week 2 Deliverables:
-Preprocessing & Outlier Handling:
+- Preprocessing & Outlier Handling:
-Cleaned anomalies, handled missing values, and encoded categorical features.
+* Cleaned anomalies, handled missing values, and encoded categorical features.
 Feature Engineering:
 Extracted relevant features such as vehicle type, model year, county-wise distributions, and time variables to strengthen the model's predictive power.
 Model Training: